arithapar78/power-tracker/README.md

 ### General Questions

 **Q: How accurate are the power measurements?**
 A: Typically within ±10% for standard web browsing.
-AI energy estimates are conservative and clearly indicate uncertainty levels.
-All measurements include confidence scores.
+AI energy estimates include confidence indicators and uncertainty levels.
+All measurements use research-based algorithms validated against actual power measurement tools.

 **Q: Does the extension slow down my browser?**
 A: No. Power Tracker uses <1% CPU and <10MB memory under normal conditions.
-Performance monitoring ensures minimal impact.
+Performance monitoring ensures minimal impact on browsing experience.

-**Q: Is my data private?**
+**Q: Is my data private and secure?**
 A: Absolutely.
 All processing happens locally on your device.
 No data is transmitted to external servers, and the extension works completely offline.
+You maintain full control over your data.

-**Q: Why do I need an access code for some features?**
+**Q: How do I access the advanced AI optimization features?**
-A: Advanced features require more sophisticated support and documentation.
-The access code system helps us provide better support while keeping the extension free.
+A: Click the ⚡ lightning bolt button in the extension popup and enter access code `0410`.
+This unlocks the AI prompt optimizer and advanced analytics.

 ### Technical Questions

-**Q: Which browsers are supported?**
+**Q: Which browsers and AI platforms are supported?**
 A: Currently Chrome 88+ (Manifest V3).
-Firefox and Safari support are under evaluation for future releases.
+AI platforms include GPT-4, Claude Sonnet 4, Gemini, Grok-4, DeepSeek R1, and others.
+Firefox and Safari support are under consideration.

 **Q: Can I use this with other extensions?**
 A: Yes!
-Power Tracker is designed for safe coexistence and includes comprehensive compatibility testing with popular extensions.
+Power Tracker is designed for safe coexistence with namespace isolation and comprehensive compatibility testing with popular extensions.

 **Q: How does AI energy tracking work?**
-A: We detect AI platforms through DOM analysis and apply research-based energy profiles for different AI models.
+A: We detect AI platforms through content script analysis and apply research-based energy profiles for different models.
 All analysis is local and privacy-preserving.

 **Q: Can I export my energy data?**
-A: Yes, the extension includes export functionality in multiple formats, with user-controlled data retention policies.
+A: Yes, the extension includes comprehensive export functionality in multiple formats, with user-controlled data retention policies and privacy protection.

+### LearnTAV Integration

+**Q: What is LearnTAV's role in Power Tracker development?**
+A: LearnTAV developed Power Tracker as their flagship AI tool, combining their expertise in AI education and environmental consulting to create a comprehensive energy optimization solution.

+**Q: Are there enterprise or consulting services available?**
+A: Yes, LearnTAV offers professional consulting services for AI energy optimization, environmental impact assessment, and enterprise deployment support.

 ---

-**Power Tracker** - Making digital energy consumption visible, actionable, and optimizable.
+**Power Tracker by LearnTAV** - Making digital energy consumption visible, actionable, and optimizable.

 *Built with ❤️ for a more sustainable digital future*

+**LearnTAV**: Where Technology Meets Accessibility, Sustainability, and Real-World Impact.
+*"Learning Takes a Village"* - [learntav.com](https://learntav.com)